 If you're trimming the beginning of your video, make sure your video is positioned at the 0:00 mark, if you don't want a video delay.
 To eliminate any gap, drag your clip to start at 0:00.
 Alternatively, you can select the gap that appears in front of the video and delete it

+You can add pre-made filters by selecting the photo or video you want to add the filter to.
+To the right under the edit tab you can select the "Filter" button and apply the filter you want.
 You can even add precise, custom visual adjustments to your photos and videos in the Studio!
-Just click on the layer you'd like to edit and choose "Adjust" from the menu on the right side of the window.
+Just click on the layer you'd like to edit and choose "Adjust" button under the edit tab on the right side of the window.
 Here, you can change the opacity, brightness, contrast, saturation, and blur of your photo or video.

 Making a GIF